 TE Mychal Rivera proved to be one of QB Derek Carr's favorite targets last season, as he finished second on the team with 58 receptions and third with 534 receiving yards.
-Since being drafted in the sixth round of the 2013 NFL Draft, Rivera has emerged as the Raiders' primary tight end, providing a security blanket for quarterbacks.
-In
+Since being drafted in the sixth round of the 2013 NFL Draft, Rivera has emerged as a reliable tight end, providing a security blanket for quarterbacks.
+In Week 14 vs.

-Week 14 vs. San Francisco in 2014, Rivera posted a career high with 109 receiving yards on seven catches and one touchdown, becoming the first Raiders tight end since 2012 to eclipse 100 yards receiving in a game.
+San Francisco in 2014, Rivera posted a career high with 109 receiving yards on seven catches and one touchdown, becoming the first Raiders tight end since 2012 to eclipse 100 yards receiving in a game.